Adding mealtime insulin?

 See your insulin infusion pump system’s instructions for use to see if ADMELOG can be used with your pump system.

 Paying cash for your insulin?
-ADMELOG is one of the low-priced mealtime insulin options available thanks to the Insulins Valyou Savings Program
+ADMELOG is part of the Insulins Valyou savings program

 See terms and eligibility instructions below.